 Impact

-The vulnerability is a Deserialization of Untrusted Data flaw in the WishList Member X plugin for WordPress, affecting all releases up to and including 3.29.0.
-This flaw permits a malicious actor to inject PHP objects during deserialization, which can lead to arbitrary code execution, privilege escalation, or unauthorized data access when the plugin processes supplied data.
-The weakness is classified as CWE-502.
+The vulnerability is a Deserialization of Untrusted Data flaw in the WishList Member X WordPress plugin, affecting all releases up to 3.29.0.
+It enables a malicious actor to inject PHP objects during deserialization, which can lead to arbitrary code execution, privilege escalation, or unauthorized data access when the plugin processes supplied data.
+The weakness is classified as CWE‑502.

 Affected Systems